 — Be aware that infinities, NAN and subnormal numbers may be possible and give special consideration to tests that check for those conditions before using them in floating point calculations.

 — Use library functions with known numerical characteristics.

-Avoid the use of a floating-point variable as a loop counter.
-If it is necessary to use a floating-point value for loop control, use inequality to determine the loop control (that is, <, <=, > or >=).
+— Avoid the use of a floating-point variable as a loop counter, but if it is necessary to use a floating-point value for loop control, use inequality to determine the loop control (that is, <, <=, > or >=).

-— Understand the floating-point format used to represent the floating-point numbers.
-This will provide some understanding of the underlying idiosyncrasies of floating-point arithmetic.
+— Understand the floating-point format used to represent the floating-point numbers to provide some understanding of the underlying idiosyncrasies of floating-point arithmetic.

-— Avoid manipulating the bit representation of a floating-point number.
-Prefer built-in language operators and functions that are designed to extract the mantissa, exponent or sign.
+— Avoid manipulating the bit representation of a floating-point number; instead prefering built-in language operators and functions that are designed to extract the mantissa, exponent or sign.

-— Do not use floating-point for exact values such as monetary amounts.
-Use floating-point only when necessary, such as for fundamentally inexact values such as measurements or values of diverse magnitudes.
-Consider the use of fixed-point arithmetic /libraries or decimal floating point when appropriate.
+— Avoid the use of floating-point for exact values such as monetary amount, and instead use floating-point only when necessary, such as for fundamentally inexact values such as measurements or values of diverse magnitudes.

+— Consider the use of fixed-point arithmetic /libraries or decimal floating point when appropriate.

 — Use known precision modes to implement algorithms.